Event Overview

 Thinking Point: Start-Ups, Scale-Ups and Unleashing European Ambition

-Session 4i: Cloud – Building a Sovereign and Interoperable Service
+Session 4: AI, Data and Cloud – Building a Sovereign and Interoperable Service in Europe

 Europe’s dependence on global hyperscalers has made cloud computing a pillar of Europe’s sovereignty agenda.
 The European Commission’s recent €180 million call for sovereign cloud tenders, together with the Cloud and AI Development Act, the EU Cloud Sovereignty Framework, and a wave of national initiatives, reflect a growing recognition of this imperative.